GovTechSG/vault-utils/README.md

 You will then need to configure the following variables:

-- `address`: Address of the Vault server for the CLI to connect to.
+- `port`: The port of the Vault server.
+Defaults to `8200`.
-- `ca_cert` and `ca_cert_copy`: If `ca_cert_copy` is True, then `ca_cert` is a path on the local computer of the certificate of the CA that signed the Vault server TLS certificate.
-Otherwise, `ca_cert` is the path on the remote server of the certificate of the CA that signed the Vault server TLS certificate.
+- `ca_cert`: Path locally to the certificate of the CA that signed the Vault server TLS certificate.
 - `tls_skip_verify`: If set to True, the Vault CLI will not validate the certificate.
 This is not recommended.
+- `tls_server_name`: The Name to use to verify the certificate.
+The default is `vault.service.consul`.

 ## Seal Servers